 SASE Part 4: Security and Connectivity Converge for a Digital Transformation April 02, 2020 Nick Coval Jeff Bradbury SASE , Managed Security , SD-WAN false In our first blog post of this series on Secure Access Service Edge, or SASE (pronounced “sassy”), we looked at the prevailing cloud environment and its impact on network security; and explored the promising marriage between SASE and SD-WAN.
 In Part 2, we looked at the risk associated with endpoints and SASE’s approach to securing the network.
 In Part 3, we explored the role of SASE and SD-WAN in facilitating the type of secure and ubiquitous connectivity we’ve all grown to expect.
 In our fourth and final blog post of the series, we look at the two key elements of SASE’s offerings—security and connectivity—and what it means to network architecture when they converge.
 WANsform Your Enterprise Before you can transform customer experience, you must WANsform your enterprise.
 Learn how Hughes Managed SD-WAN is enabling digital transformation and achieving real results.
 MPLS vs. SD-WAN Why SD-WAN?
 WiFi Analytics: Insight Every Step of the Way Digital Signage Solutions: Engagement Starts Here SD-WAN Appliance: 4860 is SD-WAN transformation in a box Today, security and connectivity operate largely independent of one another.
 In most cases, they are premises-based.
 Even with an SD-WAN solution, the buying decisions still happen separately from each other.
 Yet as we’ve noted in previous posts, secure access and stable connectivity are essential for every enterprise.
 For true digital transformation to occur—where users and endpoints alike are able to connect to networked resources, no matter where and when they need it—both must be addressed in tandem.
 SASE essentially opens the door to this type of “digital enterprise.”
 Because SASE is a cloud-based approach, the security fabric can be scaled up or down based on need; enhanced or upgraded with additional feature-rich functionality; and expanded to accommodate an ever-growing network perimeter.
 So, what does this mean for an enterprise?
 Because SD-WAN is “the foundation that SASE is built upon,” according to SDX Central, integrating the two and making holistic buying decisions better ensures an end-to-end approach to optimized security and connectivity.
 Here are some examples, taken from use cases, to illustrate what it looks like for the enterprise and its users: A large enterprise has thousands of employees working from home, connecting with colleagues and customers via video conference calls to do their jobs.
 Users at a mid-sized healthcare organization access MS Office365 and the company’s medical records system and experience consistent application performance regardless of whether they are working at corporate headquarters or the branch office.
 An oil and gas company monitors a network of remote device sensors collecting and reporting data in a cost-efficient and secure manner, so they can guard against outages and protect public safety.
 A retailer establishes pop-up locations quickly and easily to mirror seasonal customer demand, all the while having secure access to its back-office and point-of-sale applications.
 These are just a few examples of how enterprises can be digitally transformed when security and connectivity converge, as they do when SASE and SD-WAN are integrated.
 To learn more about SASE and SD-WAN, check out our earlier blog posts.
 About the Authors Nick Coval is a seasoned Enterprise Architect who builds complex enterprise-class network solutions for large organizations with distributed locations.
 He is a passionate technologist with a progressive vision for developing solutions with the customer and end-user objectives in mind.
 Follow Nick Coval on LinkedIn and Twitter @NickCoval.
 Jeff Bradbury works across markets to help distributed organizations identify trends that are driving digital transformation and adopt technologies critical to connecting their customers, employees, and locations.
 Follow Jeff Bradbury on LinkedIn and Twitter @TechXformation.
-Categories See All SD-WAN (53) Networking (25) Retail Technology (20) Managed Security (11) EMV (10) Managed Services (8) SASE (8) Conference (7) Digital Media (5) Edge Computing (5) WiFi Analytics (4) SCS (1) Popular Blogs Digital Transformation is in High Gear Going into 2021Jan 22, 2021 A Half Century Connecting the WorldJan 26, 2021 Hughes Scores Highest: Why the Gartner Critical Capabilities Study is So InformativeFeb 16, 2021 Retail’s COVID-19 Technology ChallengesFeb 19, 2021 The Outdoor EMV C-store Cybersecurity Gap Feb 22, 2021 Related Posts See All Digital Transformation is in High Gear Going into 2021 Mike Tippets, Vice President, Enterprise Marketing January 22, 2021 The Role of AI in Banking Tim Tang, Director, Enterprise Solutions December 22, 2020 SASE Enters Distributive Healthcare Landscape Rohit Tripathi November 20, 2020 What’s Driving the Accelerated Adoption of SD-WAN?
-Shahid Javed November 05, 2020 Top 5 Reasons to Consider an MSP October 26, 2020 ENJOY THIS POST?
+Categories See All SD-WAN (54) Networking (26) Retail Technology (20) EMV (11) Managed Security (11) Managed Services (8) SASE (8) Conference (7) Edge Computing (6) Digital Media (5) WiFi Analytics (4) SCS (1) Popular Blogs Simplifying Hybrid Cloud ConnectivityMay 7, 2021 The Battle of Bandwidth: MPLS vs. SD-WANMay 11, 2021 With SD-WAN, Pursuing Hybrid Cloud Connectivity Might Be Simpler Than You ThinkMay 14, 2021 Hughes Scores Highest: Why the Gartner Critical Capabilities Study is So InformativeFeb 16, 2021 Retail’s COVID-19 Technology ChallengesFeb 19, 2021 Related Posts See All Simplifying Hybrid Cloud Connectivity May 07, 2021 Digital Transformation is in High Gear Going into 2021 Mike Tippets, Vice President, Enterprise Marketing January 22, 2021 The Role of AI in Banking Tim Tang, Director, Enterprise Solutions December 22, 2020 SASE Enters Distributive Healthcare Landscape Rohit Tripathi November 20, 2020 What’s Driving the Accelerated Adoption of SD-WAN?
+Shahid Javed November 05, 2020 ENJOY THIS POST?
 Provide your email below to receive a monthly round-up of what’s happening in the world of connectivity!
 First Name Last Name Email Company Campaign ID CAPTCHA This question is for testing whether or not you are a human visitor and to prevent automated spam submissions.